MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/appealstatus.md

 ---
-title: AppealStatus Value Set
+title: AppealStatus Value Set - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
-ms.service: bing-ads-campaign-management-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the values that you use to determine whether an editorial rejection is appealable.
 ---
-# AppealStatus Value Set
+# AppealStatus Value Set - Campaign Management
 Defines the values that you use to determine whether an editorial rejection is appealable.

 ## Syntax